NeurodataWithoutBorders/nwb_hackathons/HCK08_2020_Janelia/README.md

 ...

-## What to bring?
+## How to prepare?

 * Create the outline for your project at the hackathon.
 For further details and instructions on how to create a project see [here](projects/README.md)
-* Bring any example data sets needed for your project with you to the hackathon.
-For any lab-specific data (i.e., data not in NWB) you should know how to read the data using Python and ideally have scripts ready for reading the data.
+* Have on hand an example data sets needed for your project with you to the workshop.
+For any lab-specific data (i.e., data not in NWB) you should know how to read the data using Python or MATLAB and ideally have scripts ready for reading the data.
-* Bring your laptop with appropriate software installed.
-For instructions on how to install PyNWB see [http://pynwb.readthedocs.io/en/latest/getting_started.html#installation](http://pynwb.readthedocs.io/en/latest/getting_started.html#installation)
 * For an overview of NWB see also: [https://www.nwb.org/](https://www.nwb.org/)

 ## Objective